 The good news is that there are plenty of ways for you to restore the lost hyaluronic acid and reap the benefits.
 A recent study in the Journal of Clinical and Aesthetic Dermatology found good results in treating seborrheic dermatitis – i.e. dandruff – with two months of topical hyaluronic acid.
 You can easily do this for your eyes with hyaluronic acid eye drops.

 A good idea is to also supplement with hyaluronic acid supplements to replenish moisture from the inside out.

-Repair from the Inside Out with Biotin
+7. Repair from the Inside Out with Biotin

 As mentioned above, the nutrients you take into your body have a big effect on the body itself, and when it comes to hair and nails, biotin has potentially the biggest impact on their quality of anything you consume.

 As such, there’s always a chance that your eyelash dandruff is actually the cause of a deeper issue, namely, a biotin deficiency, which can cause eczema, flaky and itchy skin, and – you guessed it – dandruff.
 Add a daily biotin supplement or drops to your routine to help restore healthy skin and eyelashes from the inside out!

-See a Doctor
+See a Doctor:

-There are a lot of very helpful creams, ointments, washes, and more that can help with your eyelash dandruff, that are prescription-only, which means you’ve gotta see a doctor to get them (typically there are good reasons for this, as many treatments, while perfectly safe if used correctly, can be very harmful if abused or used incorrectly).
+There are a lot of very helpful creams, ointments, washes, and more that can help with your eyelash dandruff, that are prescription-only, which means you’ve gotta see a doctor get them (typically there are good reasons for this, like many treatments, while perfectly safe if used correctly, can be very harmful if abused or used incorrectly).

 It’s also helpful to have a professional who’s had training and experience in the field of dermatology be able to actually look at your problem and give you a professional opinion and work together with you to come up with an effective treatment plan that can get you dandruff-free and then keep you there.